Abadddon/Projet-Snake/README.md

 • Game 2 ends either when the snake has terminated all 5 ennemies (win) or when it dies (game over).

+• WARNING : Game 2 is not yet operatinal, voice controls have been disabled.
+For testing game 3 please refere to Game 3 v2 notebook in this repository.
+This notebook contains a prototype version of the game.
+It is operational but can crash the kernel after multiple program iterations.

 ## 5. Features
 ***